What to know when buying a coffee roaster

 While often there are regulations in activity that produce such emissions, with smaller roasting companies and smaller businesses, the regulations don’t actually take into effect.
 However, there is still the need to be environmentally conscious.
 It’s no good to continue producing bad emissions if you don’t need to; we’re all about looking after the planet and doing our bit.

 So the question here is whether it’s worth paying an additional £30k for a roaster that produces clean emissions.
-Well, we’d say no. A simple filtration system which you can pick up for around £500 is exactly the same as a roaster that filters out the bad air.
+A simple filtration system which you can pick up for around £500 could be an immediate solution for you.

 Let’s get roasting!